 This year, take a break from the gloopy green bean casserole and instead go with these bacony green bean bundles individually sized to make each guest feel special — not to mention, they’re wrapped with a beautiful bacon bow.

-For a slight variation on candied yams, try this caramelized butternut squash, instead.
+For a slight variation on candied yams, try caramelized butternut squash, instead.

-This simple corn pudding is made with corn, lime juice, butter, and paprika.
+A simple corn pudding is made with corn, lime juice, butter and paprika.
 The citrus and spice will enliven the otherwise overly rich meal.

 This popular vegetable preparation goes great with turkey, but it's also excellent with lamb or roasted chicken.
 You can even bake portabella mushrooms stuffed with creamed spinach for a tasty Thanksgiving appetizer.

-Some might say it’s not Thanksgiving without a green bean casserole on the table; for those traditionalists, all is not lost.
-This green bean casserole is easy, creamy, and crunchy and will satisfy all.
+Some might say it’s not Thanksgiving without a green bean casserole on the table.

 These green beans are ready in less than 15 minutes and the additions of walnuts and lemon make this dish taste deceptively complex and fancy.